hany73-max/learning-along-the-way/README.md

 * **Contribution & Collaboration:** Looking for opportunities to learn from and contribute to open-source projects in AI, space tech, or 3D visualization.

 ---

+follow up if u want to learn more about me and learn from my journey